idio-sync/romm-comm/README.md

 - Emojis: Custom game console emoji uploads upon bot installation, use of said emojis in bot responses and stats
 - Emojis: Bot checks for Nitro on the server and if found uploads extended list of emojis, if the bot detects Nitro removed it deverts back to the standard list
 - QR code generation: Install games on 3DS/Vita via QR code with apps like FBI/[FBI Reloaded](https://github.com/TheRealZora/FBI-Reloaded)/[VitaShell](https://github.com/RealYoti/VitaShell) (download endpoint auth must be disabled on RomM instance)
+- RomM User Management: Manage users, automatically create RomM account for users with specific role and remove RomM accont upon role removal
 - Switch Shop Info: Command that lists instructions on how to connect to the [Tinfoil](https://tinfoil.io/Download) endpoint of connected RomM server (download endpoint auth must be disabled on RomM instance)
 - Rate-limited Discord API interactions
 - Caching system, the bot onnly fetches fresh stats if that particular stat has updated since last fetch

 In Progress
-- RomM User Management: Manage users, automatically create RomM account for users with specific role (module currently not enabled due to RomM bug, fix is pending)

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links in game details after search